Qiang-Zou/BRT/README.md

 4.Usage
 -------

-Training the BRT model requires preprocessing B‑rep models into a format suitable for the network input.
-The method described in the paper converts B‑spline surfaces into triangular Bézier patches before feeding them to the neural network.
-Alternatively, B‑spline surfaces can also be decomposed into **rectangular Bézier patches**, as illustrated below.
+Training the BRT model requires preprocessing B‑rep models into a network-compatible format.
+The approach described in the paper converts B‑spline surfaces into triangular Bézier patches, which are then used as network input.
+As an alternative, surfaces can also be decomposed into rectangular Bézier patches.

+The figure below illustrates the difference between these representations: triangular patches tile the entire surface (conforming precisely to its boundary), whereas rectangular patches offer a simpler representation but may not achieve complete surface coverage.

 <img width="722" height="413" alt="Rectangular Bézier patch example" src="https://github.com/user-attachments/assets/7b03cff5-b7f7-4df5-9c04-e7dd560d6166" />